contao/docs/docs/dev/framework/translations.md

 ## Customizing and Extending Translations

 As already mentioned, translations are managed either via PHP or XLIFF files.
+These can be extended or customized using your translation files (see [Contao Configuration & Translations][contaoConfig]).
 Let us first look at the PHP implementation of changing or extending Contao's translations.
 We will take the previous example and change the _Go back_ link in the front end to let it say _Back_ instead.
 Since the original translation is contained within